fevral/fevral.github.io/_posts/2017-07-23-labyrenth-binary-5.md

 We'll go ahead and use the break on RtlUserThreadStart method as mentioned in the first response/comment.

+We will need another instance of IDA (or another debugger) in order to debug this other process and set this breakpoint.
+We'll attach for now, and find/label our buffers and the functions that were written to the base of this process.

+We go ahead and attach to the hollowed notepad.exe.

 There's likely a better way, but we can go to Search -> Text (or Alt+T) and look for RtlUserThreadStart:

 ![find-userthreadstart](/images/labyrenth2017/binary/5-3-find-userthreadstart.png)